 Call processing is the sole responsibility of Burlington County Central Communications, a county-based 911 answering point.
 Telecommunicators, or dispatchers, receive training in Medical Priority Dispatch and are expected to adhere to the call processing standard set forth by that credentialing agency.
-The following table provides the historical performance of call processing for the Evesham Township Fire District No. 1 by Burlington County Central Communications.

 NFPA 1221: Standards for the Installation, Maintenance, and Use of Emergency Services Communications System is the recognized consensus standard for public safety answering points.
-The recommended call processing time in NFPA 1221 identifies that calls should be processed and fire apparatus dispatched within 64 seconds 90 percent of the time, and within 106 seconds 95 percent of the time.
+The recommended call processing time in NFPA 1221 identifies that calls should be processed, and fire apparatus dispatched within 64 seconds 90 percent of the time, and within 106 seconds 95 percent of the time.

 [Call Processing Time per individual incident is not readily available from Burlington County Central Communications.
-When the Turnout Time and Travel Time for EFD is calculated, these will be summed to calculate the Total Incident Response Time.]
+When the Turnout Time and Travel Time for EFD is calculated, call processing time would be added to calculate the Total Incident Response Time.]

-Elements such as traffic, weather, construction, and travel distance are not within the control of firefighters in their efforts to reduce response time performance.
+Turnout Time (Fire/EMS Dispatched \longrightarrow Fire/EMS Enroute to Incident Location) Elements such as traffic, weather, construction, and travel distance are not within the control of firefighters in their efforts to reduce response time performance.
 However, turnout time is one element that can be impacted by the actions of emergency personnel.
 Turnout time, as explained previously, is the amount of time from the point when the firefighters are notified of an alarm to when they are assembled on an apparatus and leaving for the scene.
 Turnout time can be affected by the time of day, with firefighters engaged in other activities such as training, drills, or building maintenance during the day, or perhaps deep sleep during the overnight hours.